 Wentao Yuan (袁文韬)

-I am a final-year PhD student in the RSE-Lab at the University of Washington, working with Prof. Dieter Fox.
+I am a final-year PhD student in the RSE-Lab at University of Washington, working with Prof. Dieter Fox.
 I am interested in developing intelligent systems that enable emobodied agents to perceive and interact with diverse 3D environments.

 Before coming to UW, I obtained my M.S. from the Robotics Institute at Carnegie Mellon University advised by Prof. Martial Hebert.
 Before that, I got my B.A. in Computer Science and Mathematics from Pomona College.